 As an intern for the Indiana House Democratic Caucus, Inna Cuntapay grew motivated to champion greater Asian American involvement in all facets of U.S. government.

-Asian studies brings together a group of faculty, staff, and students devoted to the study of China, Japan, Korea, Southeast Asia, and South Asia.
-The major combines the study of an Asian language (Chinese or Japanese) and non-language courses in literature, history, philosophy, political science, sociology, and art history.
-Asian countries account for more than half the world’s population.
-This fact, combined with Asia’s strong economic growth trends, ensures that Asian people, culture, and business will become an increasingly important world influence during students’ lifetimes.
+The Asian Studies major combines the study of an Asian language (Chinese or Japanese) and non-language courses in literature, history, philosophy, political science, sociology, and art history.
+Asian countries account for more than half the world’s population while Asia’s strong economic growth trends, ensures that Asian people, culture, and business will become an increasingly important world influence.
+Asian Studies brings together an interdisciplinary group of faculty, staff, and students devoted to the study of China, Japan, Korea, Southeast Asia, and South Asia.